 ODE offers both an online and a paper-based version of the Writing Performance Assessment.
-Due to budgetary restrictions, the Oregon Legislature has determined that for 2012-13, the Writing Performance Assessment will only be available for students in grade 11.
-The Writing Performance Assessment will not be offered at grades 4 or 7, or for high school students in grades 9, 10, or 12.
+For 2013-14, the Writing Performance Assessment will only be available for 11th and 12th grade who have not yet met or exceeded the achievement standard.
+The Writing Performance Assessment will not be offered at grades 4 or 7, or for high school students in grades 9 or 10.
 Each student has one opportunity to be assessed and may either take the online assessment or the paper-based assessment as available by grade.
 Students may not take both the online and the paper-based versions of the Writing Performance Assessment.
-Each test will be scored by a double rater.
+Each test will be scored using a double rating system.